garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Gestalt Principles of Perception.md

 1. Gestalt psychology strives to explain the factors involved in the way we group things
-2. At the heart of Gestalt psychology is the idea that we strive to find the simplest solutions to incomplet
+2. At the heart of Gestalt psychology is the idea that we strive to find the simplest solutions to incomplete visual information (Prägnanz)
+	- Prägnanz = german for 'pithiness'/'concise'